السلام عليكم ورحمة الله وبركاته

-Halal is an extremely important issue for Sweetzone, and for many of our customers.
-We take great care to ensure our sweets are free from non-halal gelatin, colours such as E120 (Carmine/Cochineal), and other haraam ingredients sourced from non-halal animals.
+Halal is an issue of great importance for Sweetzone and for many of our customers.
+We take great care to ensure our products are free from non-halal gelatin, colours such as E120 (Carmine/Cochineal), and other haraam ingredients sourced from non-halal animals.

-Sweetzone is one of the few companies in the world with a range that is full of high quality, nicely packaged sweets that have the added benefit that they are all 100% halal.
-Many of our sweets are also suitable for vegetarians including our new 10p pencils, our pencil jelly, jelly cups and candy floss.
+Sweetzone is one of a few companies in the world with a massive range of high quality, nicely packaged products with the added benefit that they are all, without exception, 100% halal and suitable for the Muslim market.

 What is Halal?